jeanarose/day-planner/README.md

 SOFTWARE.

 ## Tests
+Interested in testing Day Planner?
+Check the following:
+* When a text area is saved, the text persists after the page is refreshed and/or the browser is closed.
+* The time block colors correspond to the following: past hours are grey, the present hour is red, and future hours are green.
+* If you wish to add more time blocks to the page, simply add more hours to the hoursArray using military time.
 ---

 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.